mohammed2raja/gringotts/README.md

 ### Pushing changes

-After making a change, please remember to update the docs with `grunt docs`.
+After making a change, please remember to update the docs with `npm run grunt docs`.

-Also, make sure to publish a new version tag with `grunt release` so projects can retrieve the change.
+Also, make sure to publish a new version tag with `npm run grunt release` so projects can retrieve the change.
 The `release` task takes the same options as the `bump` task (`release:minor`, `release:major`) and defaults to a patch release.
+To release a specific version the `npm run grunt -- release --setversion=x.x.x` command should be used.